BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 **Q: When are the Dwarven Mirrors in the Khazad-dûm Army List deployed in Scenarios that do not have deployment zones?
 (Armies of Middle-earth, p.95)**

 A: Before players roll for the Initial Priority.

-Middle-earth, The Hobbit and The Lord of the Rings and the names
+---

+**Q: Do Wargs and Fell Wargs that become separated Mounts gain the Beast keyword?
+(Armies of Middle-earth, p.104)**

+A: Yes

 ---